-Anthony S. Bryk—the Foundation’s current president—and colleagues have undertaken the transformation of the research and design enterprise to forge a more productive relationship between research and practice.
+The goal of the Foundation is to transform the research and design enterprise to forge a more productive relationship between research and practice.
 Recognizing the need for improvement efforts to be implemented effectively, reliably, and at scale (while addressing the impact of local context and conditions on even good ideas), as well as the proliferation of specialized knowledge and with it the increasingly complex nature of education systems, the Foundation seeks to balance all of these factors as it addresses the great challenge of making systems work with coherence and integrity.

 The work of the Foundation in the 21st century joins the discipline of improvement science with the capabilities of networks to foster innovation and accelerate social learning.
 Specifically, the purposeful collective action needed to solve complex educational problems can be found in networked improvement communities.
 These NICs are distinguished by four essential functions.
 NICs are:

 - Guided by a deep understanding of the problem, the system that produces the problem, and a shared theory of practice improvement related to the problem